onflow/flow-go/network/topology/README.md

 ### [RandomizedTopology](../../network/topology/randomizedTopology.go)

-The randomized-topology is similar to the topic-based topology, except that upon constructing a graph component for a topic, instead of choosing a fixed-size fanout per node it selects the fanout of the node probabilistically using an _edge probability_ `p`.
+The randomized-topology is similar to the topic-based topology, except that upon constructing a graph component for a topic, instead of choosing a fixed-size fanout per node, it selects the fanout of the node probabilistically using an _edge probability_, `p`.
 For the set of nodes subscribed to a topic, each node has any other node in its fanout with the probability of `p`, hence, the expected fanout of a node on the graph component of a topic is `p * x` where `x` is the number of nodes subscribed to the topic.
 Choosing a proper edge probability
 (e.g., `0.05`) the randomized topology provides a connected graph with a very high probability (e.g., `1 - 2^-30`), while it needs drastically